vtexdocs/help-center-content/docs/tracks/en/sending-products-to-amazon.md

 5. [Fill out the mapping template](#5-filling-in-the-mapping-spreadsheet)
 6. [Upload the completed mapping template](##6-uploading-the-mapping-template)

-## 1. Amazon general categories template
+#### 1. Amazon general categories template

 Amazon uses the [global categories](https://help.vtex.com/en/tutorial/configurando-a-categoria-global--tutorials_188) registered on the VTEX platform to map products.
 Therefore, it is important that the equivalence between the global categories in VTEX and the categories in Amazon is done correctly.

 To learn about the categories accepted by Amazon, please download the [Amazon general categories template.xlsx.](https://drive.google.com/uc?export=download&id=1GC5Guic4k_8C2ZnEGQUoDqT2cdJzp-Ti) This template will be used for consultation purposes only.

-## 2. Amazon attributes template
+#### 2. Amazon attributes template

 Amazon has reference attributes for certain product features that must be considered when mapping attributes.

-To know which attributes are accepted by Amazon according to each column of the mapping template, please download the [Amazon attributes template.xlsx.](https://drive.google.com/uc?export=download&id=1UkcrfPopMg-cnrSDOF0qt51NRIXgzi0r) This template will be used for consultation purposes only.
+To know which attributes are accepted by Amazon according to each column of the mapping template, please download the [Amazon required attributes template.xlsx.](https://drive.google.com/uc?export=download&id=1UkcrfPopMg-cnrSDOF0qt51NRIXgzi0r) This template will be used for consultation purposes only.

 In this template, each tab corresponds to a global subcategory on Amazon.
 When you click on a tab, the template displays the subcategories present within the selected global category.

-## 3. Pre-configuring the catalog
+#### 3. Pre-configuring the catalog

 Before mapping the products in your store, you must configure the following [fields for the product](https://help.vtex.com/es/tutorial/criando-um-campo-de-produto--tutorials_106) you want to send to Amazon: